Motor racing-Bottas alarms with pitlane spin, Verstappen fastest | Sports-Games

 Motor racing-Bottas alarms with pitlane spin, Verstappen fastest

-Mercedes' seven times world champion Lewis Hamilton, 12 points behind Verstappen after seven races, ended up fourth.
-The Briton had gone faster than Verstappen in the second stint but his lap time was deleted for exceeding the track limits at the last corner when he went wide.
+Red Bull's 23-year-old Dutchman led both sessions, setting a best lap of one minute 05.910 seconds in the morning and then 1:05.412 in the afternoon on the soft tyres.
+McLaren's Daniel Ricciardo was second fastest, on a cloudy but mostly dry afternoon at Spielberg's scenic Red Bull Ring, and Alpine's Esteban Ocon third.

 Formula One championship leader Max Verstappen was fastest in Styrian Grand Prix practice at Red Bull's home Austrian track on Friday while Mercedes' Valtteri Bottas caused alarm by spinning in the pitlane.
-Red Bull's 23-year-old Dutchman led both sessions, setting a best lap of one minute 05.910 seconds in the morning and then 1:05.412 in the afternoon.
+Red Bull's 23-year-old Dutchman led both sessions, setting a best lap of one minute 05.910 seconds in the morning and then 1:05.412 in the afternoon on the soft tyres.

-McLaren's Daniel Ricciardo was second fastest in the afternoon and Alpine's Esteban Ocon third.
-Mercedes' seven times world champion Lewis Hamilton, 12 points behind Verstappen after seven races, ended up fourth.
+McLaren's Daniel Ricciardo was second fastest, on a cloudy but mostly dry afternoon at Spielberg's scenic Red Bull Ring, and Alpine's Esteban Ocon third.
+Mercedes' seven times world champion Lewis Hamilton, 12 points behind Verstappen after seven races in a tough title battle, ended up fourth on the timesheets and said it was "a work in progress".

+"Generally over the day the car felt relatively solid.
+We're losing on the straight a considerable amount (of time) so we've got to keep working to try to rectify that," added the 36-year-old.
+"I think the Red Bulls definitely will be really hard to beat, I think they've just got the edge -- maybe more.
+We don't know what they're going to do when they turn that engine up."

-The Briton had gone faster than Verstappen in the second stint but his lap time was deleted for exceeding the track limits at the last corner when he went wide.
+The Briton went faster than Verstappen in the second stint but his lap time was wiped for exceeding the track limits at the last corner when he went wide.
 "Lewis was faster but his lap time got deleted so it looks a bit different than what is shown at the moment," said Verstappen.

 "But overall it has been quite good for us.
 Of course a few things to look into but I'm quite happy where the car is at the moment."
 Bottas, fourth and 12th, was summoned to stewards after losing rear grip and skidding sideways as he left the Mercedes pits, coming to a halt blocking the pit lane but narrowly missing the wall.